Reidenbach Old Order Mennonites: Splits

-This new formed group moved down to Kentucky and from a nucleus of around ten families it has now over 27 families, including some converted formerly separated 35er families.
+This new formed group moved down to Kentucky and from a nucleus of about six families it has now over 27 families, including some converted formerly separated 35er families.
 Some years after the move this group tried successfully to convince a few still separated 35er families in Lancaster County to join them.
 Rufus Hoover & wife for example joined them, after 30 years staying alone.
-There son was meanwhile Prediger (preacher) among the Wayne H. Martin group.
+Their son was meanwhile Prediger (preacher) among the Wayne H. Martin group.
 Another example is the family of alone standing John H. Hoover at that time.
+After 2019 also some bachelor sons and grandkids of the late Rufus Z. Martin, joined the Wayne H. Martin group down in Kentucky, one grandson is already married down in Kentucky.
+This group seems to be a haven for many 35ers looking for a stable group with a good future perspective on the conservative side or look for company and took already several formerly branched families and singles in hopeless situations in.

-The other side of the split in 2004, Aaron Z. Martin´s group also grew but in lower numbers, having not even 2/3 of the memberships of the Wayne H. Martin side.
+The other side of the split in 2004, Aaron Z. Martin's group also grew but in lower numbers, having not even 2/3 of the memberships of the Wayne H. Martin side.
+These are estimations from a far distance.
+The group experienced some problems during the last years, so that many members shifted memberships over to the Paul F. Martin group.
+As to how this means single members or even several families left, is not known so far.